-The creation of new jobs, either through business expansion or business start-ups, has been faltering as well and one of the key factors to this problem is the high cost of energy (2 times the national average).
+The creation of new jobs, either through business expansion or business startups, has been faltering and one of the key factors is the high cost of energy (2 times the national average).
 The whole Northeast is a high electrical cost region, but the AWEDD area has some of the higher rates and that, coupled with our excessive heating costs, creates a huge operating cost challenge for business and industry.
 What results from this circumstance is that products and services are less competitive in the marketplace, businesses in the region are less stable and business startup and expansion is depressed.